-The German Austrian Specialty is a very special beef dish.
-Tafelspitz, means literally the point of the table, used to be the favorite meal of Austrian Hungarian Emperor Franz Joseph, and this dish was part of every meal.
-It is therefor a national recipe in Austria but it is so good that we think you should know about it.
-It is very popular in Germany too.
+Find out how to make the German Austrian Specialty Tafelspitz, which means literally the point of the table.
+It used to be the favorite meal of Austrian Hungarian Emperor Franz Joseph, and this dish was part of every meal.
+It is therefor a national recipe in Austria but it is very popular in Germany too.

 750 g beef bones

 enough water to fill in a pot, about 5 L

 salt about ½ tbsp for every Qt. water